Guiigas/DataBinding/README-PT-BR.md

 # File: build.gradle:app

-Implement in your project code "dataBinding = true"

 Starting from Android Gradle Plugin 4.0.0-alpha05 there is a new block called buildFeatures to enable build features.

 So, instead of